spcourse/acquisition/50 crawling/contents.md

 * Have a look at the `find()` function in the documentation of BeautifulSoup4 and look for the CSS selectors, they will make this exercise much easier!
 * The script will be very slow.
 Each page load will take a couple of seconds.
 And there will be hundreds of page loads.
 This is not a problem.
 But, for your own convenience, **create a small test input file with only two or three movies**, to see if it's working correctly before your run the script for the entire dataset.
 * There is at least one movie that has no language listed at all ([this one](https://www.imdb.com/title/tt2185022/?ref_=adv_li_tt)).
-Think of a way that your program doesn't crash when your Beautifulsoup `find()` doesn't find any languages.
-You could test this movie in your small test input file!
+Think of a way that makes sure your program doesn't crash when your Beautifulsoup `find()` doesn't find any languages.
+You could test this movie explicitly in your small test input file!

 ## Part 2: Visualizing